BryanQuigley/keepsummertime.com/index.md

 </ul>

 <br/>

-# Privacy | What does this form do?
+#### What does this form do?

-It contacts your representatives in congress via their contact forms.
-We need your return/full address to know your representatives.
-We give you a letter to customize including a thank you if one of your reps already supports the bill.
+1. Enter your full address to find your representatives in congress.
+1. Determines other items needed for their specific contact form.
+(What topic varies by person)
+1. Let's you customize a letter asking them to support summer time all year.
+If you rep already supports the bill we give you a thank you letter to send them.
+1. Send the letter - and then please share!

+#### Privacy
-I will only use your information or contact you for this campaign.
-Delete your  information if the campaign stops or within 1 year of a successful switch.
-Send out only one "Thank you" message if this is successful which could mention other campaigns.
+ * I will ***only*** use your information or contact you for this campaign.

-I will ***never***, ask for money, sell your information, or sign you up for other mailing lists.
+ * I will ***never*** ask for money, sell your information, or sign you up for other mailing lists.
+ * I will ***delete*** your  information if the campaign stops or within 1 year of a successful switch.
+I will inform you when your info will be deleted with one "Thank you" message if successful.